JigarPatat/jigar-patat-demo/README.md

 # jigar-patat-demo
-this is my first repository
+this is my first repository.
+author- Jigar Patat